RobHubbucks/checkout-payment-gateway/README.md

 }
 ```

+Any payment ID given in response to the above can then be used in the paymments/GET endpoint to retrieve the payment details.
+Note that a couple of requests will fail immediate validation (e.g. expired card) and will not generate a payment ID.

 # Project structure/Architecture
 #### Checkout.PaymentGateway.Api
 This is the payment gateway API.
 It contains two endpoints (post & get payment) as documented by swagger.
 This project follows a simple CQRS style pattern where the general logic flow is: Request -> DTO -> Command/Query -> Command/Query Handler -> Service -> External API (simulator) + Repository.